net2phone/uc-roadmap/README.md

 ## 🚀 uContact next releases

 Until next version of uContact becomes stable, this will be released along with v6.
-Each new released of the next version will be called beta1, beta2 etc. Once stable our plan is to migrate to version 7.
+Each new released of the next version will be called beta1, beta2, betaX.
+Once stable our plan is to migrate to version 7.